IWC Schaffhausen: Environmental rating

 In December 2018, World Wide Fund for Nature (WWF) released an official report giving environmental ratings for 15 major watch manufacturers and jewelers in Switzerland.
 IWC received a high rating as "Ambitious" and was ranked No. 1 among the 15 manufacturers.
-Being the only manufacturer examined to receive this raiting.
+Being the only manufacturer examined to receive this rating.
 IWC was reported to have shown a "serious commitment towards a sustainable transformation, but with substantial potential for improvement".
 Since early 2000s, IWC has been actively engaged in environmental protection and sustainable development.
 In 2018, IWC published a sustainability report based on the global best-practice standards of the Global Reporting Initiative (GRI).

 In jewelry and watchmaking industry, there are general concerns over the lack of transparency in manufacturing activities and the sourcing of precious raw materials such as gold, which is a major cause of environmental issues such as pollution, soil degradation and deforestation.
 The situation is especially serious in the developing countries which are top producers of gold, including China, Russia and South Africa.
 It is estimated that the watch and jewelry sector uses over 50% of world's annual gold production (over 2,000 tons), but in most cases the watch companies are not able to or are unwilling to demonstrate where their raw materials come from and if the material suppliers use eco-friendly sourcing technologies.